iceriverdog/myfabricsamples/commercial-paper/README.md

 ```
 node issue.js
 # or
 java -cp target/commercial-paper-0.0.1-SNAPSHOT.jar org.magnetocorp.Issue
 ```

 ### Buy and Redeem the paper

-This is running as *Digibank*;
+This is running as *Digibank*; you've not acted as this organization before so in your 'Digibank' window run the following command in the
+`fabric-samples/commercial-paper/` directory

+`./roles/digibank.sh`

 You can now run the applications to buy and redeem the paper.
 Change to either the `commercial-paper/organization/digibank/application` directory or  `commercial-paper/organization/digibank/application-java`

 *Add the Identity to be used*

 ```
 node addToWallet.js
 # or
 java -cp target/commercial-paper-0.0.1-SNAPSHOT.jar org.digibank.AddToWallet
 ```